 Line up Committee members as needed to share in duties

-Coordinate with Executive Director on contract with Zapplication (“Zapp”) for handling of Arts & Crafts apps.
+Coordinate with Executive Director on contract with Zapplication (“Zapp”) – this is for handling of Arts & Crafts apps.
 Update Zapp with the current year’s application (Executive Director needs to edit and approve before posting live).
 Ensure the header is for the current year’s Festival

 Forward Zapp link to Sweet Pea Office for posting on our website